energysistem/manuals/42496- Tower CT1/en/17-warrantyprocedure.md

 Alternatively, you may prefer to contact the distributor from which you purchased the product, presenting the purchase receipt or invoice.

 Specifications are subject to change without notice.

+## Trademarks
+All company, brand and product names are trademarks or registered trademarks of their respective companies.

+© 2015 by Energy Sistem Technology, S.A.
+All rights reserved.